Who likes to make a list? Checking off feels good but making the list? Not so much.

 One client uses the auditory option to help her process incoming mail and papers.
 It is easier for her to talk through the next steps than to write them down.
 And it`s more fun, so increases the likelihood she`ll do the mail/paper processing more often.

 When I`m stuck and can`t figure out what to do next I pull out my pocket recorder and start talking.
-Or if I have lots of ideas for a workshop or article, I’ll pull it out, too.
+Or if I have lots of ideas for a workshop or article, I’ll pull out the phone to record, too.

 Some of the recording is stream of processing which I may later ignore, but I empty my head of ideas.
 This makes it far easier to reflect on and figure out my focus for the article or project.
 Less noise.